 The dystopic European Parliament building.

 A really delightful view: the Venice-like Bruges with its canal waterways lapping against the foundations of buildings.
 Dominating is the shot of the Bruges Belfry.
-Sights like these go some way to justify Bruges' nickname as 'Venice of the North'.
+Sights like these go some way to justify Bruges' epithet of "Venice of the North".
 This is the Rozenhoedkaai.